-- S3.16.1 Sales Information Officers - (a) Hours of work
+S3.16.1 Sales Information Officers

 The ordinary hours of work shall be worked between the hours of 6.00 a.m. and 6.00 p.m.
 Monday to Sunday, inclusive.

 All ordinary hours worked on weekends shall be paid for in accordance with clause 6.5.3 of this Award.